-This method has the same goal and approach as DTT, but the difference is that this can be done outside a clinical setting.
+Incidental training has the same goal and approach as DTT, but the difference is that this can be done outside a clinical setting.
 This method is designed to be implemented in school and at home.

 Pivotal Response Training

-Pivotal response training takes place in the child’s natural settings (school, home, playground).
+Pivotal Response Training takes place in the child’s natural settings (school, home, playground).
 This strategy is less structured and more focused on using the child’s interests in teaching skills.
 The idea behind pivotal response training is there are four key areas that are essential to a child’s development.
 They are motivation, self-initiation, self-management, and responsiveness.

-Can ABA Therapy help improve skills for children with autism?
+Can ABA therapy help improve skills for children with autism?

-In general, ABA therapy’s goals include:
+In general, goals include: